demergent-labs/azle/the_azle_book/src/azle.md

 ##### NNS risk

-The NNS has the ability to uninstall any canister and can generally change anything about the IC.
-As of the time of this writing, DFINITY effectively controls much of the NNS through its follower relationships.
-The NNS must mature and decentralize to provide practical and realistic guarantees to canisters and their users.
+The NNS has the ability to uninstall any canister and can generally change anything about the IC protocol.
+The NNS uses a simple liquid democracy based on coin/token voting and follower relationships.
+At the time of this writing most of the voting power on the NNS follows DFINITY for protocol changes, effectively giving DFINITY write control to the protocol while those follower relationships remain in place.
+The NNS must mature and decentralize to provide practical and realistic protections to canisters and their users.